What is IP geolocation?

 What is it for?

 Various systems use geolocation databases for IP addresses.
-The reasons for this are various, but it is mainly used for deducting user’s location, so that the system could give more personalized offers (products, services, etc.).
+The reasons for this are numerous, but it is mainly used for deducting the user’s location so that the system could give more personalized offers (products, services, etc.).

 The easiest way to do it is to use free online tools like iplocation.net (google ip geolocation tools).

 Sometimes you might see that geolocation data varies from database to database.
-One system might deduct that your IP adress is from Germany, other state that it is from France.
+One system might deduct that your IP address is from Germany, other states that it is from France.
 How is that possible?

 There are many reasons why this might happen, yet it is basically due to the difference in database records.

 Changing the records

 If you find your geolocation wrong and you would like to change it, you need to request a correction for a record.
 The means of doing this varies depending on the database, for example, DB-IP handles the requests via support email, where you should state the IP (with the subnet) and the location information (City, State, Country, Postal Code).
 Other databases like MaxMind use data correction web forms so that all requests had the same standard and could be handled by API.